More of the Same: Persistent Representational Harms Under Increased Representation: Experiments

 \subsection{How are people represented?}

-To analyze the similarity between the generations associated with gender, we first identify the statistically significant words between generations associated with gender.
-To ensure statistical significance, we generate personas until we have at least 100 personas per occupation, associated gender, and prompt.
-We require that at least 10\% of instances be associated with each gender for an occupation to be considered due to computational limitations.
-We do not consider non-binary gender in this analysis as generations associated with non-binary constitute less than 10\% of generations.
-On average 1000 generations per occupation and prompt are needed to have 100 generations per associated gender.
-We associate gender with each generation using the Gender Association Method described in \Cref{sec:method-gam}.
-When using the Calibrated Marked Words method, we identify statistically significant words per occupation and associated gender to ensure occupational words shared across gender are not identified.
-For example, ``doctor'' might be equally present in generations associated with women and generations associated with men for the ``doctor'' occupation, but if ``doctor'' is statistically significant for female engineers, it might be flagged as statistically significant for women if the generations compared are not from the same occupation.
+To analyze how people are represented, we use the GAS(P) evaluation methodology introduced in \Cref{sec:methodology}.
+To ensure statistical significance of our findings, we generate personas until we have at least $100$ personas per occupation, associated gender, and prompt.
+We require that at least $10$\% of instances be associated with each gender for an occupation to be considered due to computational limitations.
+We do not consider non-binary gender in this analysis as generations associated with non-binary constitute less than $10$\% of generations.
+On average, $1000$ generations per occupation and prompt are needed to ensure $100$ generations per each associated gender due to distributional differences between men and women.
+We associate gender with each generation using the Gender Association Method described in \Cref{sec:method-gam}, which captures at least $80$-$98$\% generations depending on the model.
+When using the Calibrated Marked Words method, we identify statistically significant words per occupation and associated gender.